-This year, the eight days of Hanukkah take place from Dec.
-25, 2024 – Jan.
-2, 2025, meaning they’ll also coincide with some of LA’s biggest Christmas and New Year’s Eve celebrations.
+This year, the eight days of Hanukkah take place from Sunday, December 14 through Monday, December 22, meaning they’ll also coincide with some of L.A.’s biggest Christmas and New Year’s Eve celebrations.
 There are hundreds of activities to sift through during the holiday season, but we found some special Los Angeles Hanukkah events, festivals, and seasonal activities that speak to the spirit of the holiday.
-Read on for your guide to Hanukkah in Los Angeles, from the best places to get sufganiyot and latkes to the city’s most highly-anticipated menorah lighting ceremonies.

 The name of this holiday can be spelled multiple ways, including “Hanukkah” and “Chanukah.”
 We’ve spelled it below depending on how the respective events chose to spell it.